taylorzr/fixed_width/README.markdown

 ##Sections
 ###Declaring a section

-Sections can have any name, however duplicates are not allowed.
-(A `DuplicateSectionNameError` will be thrown.)
+Sections can have any name, however duplicates are not allowed (a `DuplicateNameError` will be thrown).
 We use the standard `method_missing` trick.
 So if you see any unusual behavior, that's probably the first spot to look.

     FixedWidth.define :simple do |d|
         d.a_section_name do |s|